marloquemegusta/tensorflow_object_detection_guide/README.md

 ```sh
 $ git clone https://github.com/tensorflow/models.git
 ```
-Our directory structure now should look like this:
+The commit we are using when writing this guide is e156b5b70f48c4fff575d89e551683def6bdbcc9 Our directory structure now should look like this:
 ![project structure](https://github.com/marloquemegusta/tensorflow_object_detection_guide/blob/master/project_structure_with_models_folder.PNG?raw=true)
 Now move to models/research  and compile the protos.
 This will create one .py file out of each .pb file in order to use them as python importable modules